t1/deployer/docs/REFERENCE.md

 - `repository-snapshots`: The name of the snapshot repository.
 Defaults to `snapshots-virtual`.
 - `repository-releases`: The name of the release repository.
 Defaults to `releases-virtual`.

 ### `vars`

 This is a map of system properties to set.

 ### `manage`

-This is a list of resource type names (currently only `artifacts`) to be managed, i.e. resources of this kind existing in the container, but are not in the plan, are removed.
+This is a list of resource type names (currently only `deployables`) to be managed, i.e. resources of this kind existing in the container, but are not in the plan, are removed.
 Defaults to an empty list, i.e. things are left alone.

 ## Miscellaneous

 ### Log Levels